Serbian Monastery of Holy Archangels, Jerusalem

-Stories about the monastery

-According to Archimandrite Porphyry of the Assumption, the head of the Russian mission in Jerusalem in the middle of the 19th century, who stayed in the monastery of the Holy Archangels and claimed that the Archangels were "the most beautiful monastery of the Holy City", that there were many icons, 40 cells and that the monastery could accept about 200 devotees.
+Russian archimandrite Porphyry of the Assumption, the head of the Russian mission (which also included Serb monks) in Jerusalem in the middle of the 19th century, stayed in the monastery of the Holy Archangels and claimed that it was "the most beautiful monastery of the Holy City", and registered many icons, 40 cells and that the monastery could accept about 200 devotees.
 The monastery housed a dining room, a hospital, a treasury, and a "wonderful library" with Greek, Latin, and Slavic manuscripts and printed books.
-Today, some of the Serbian-Slavic manuscripts are in the libraries of the Kyiv Theological Academy, Moscow, St. Petersburg, the Vatican, the Orthodox Monastery of St. Catherine, and the Orthodox Greek Patriarchate in Jerusalem, where the illuminated manuscript "Adorer" of "humble Gavril Tadić" was recently found (1662).
+Today, some of the Serbian-Slavic manuscripts are in the libraries of the Kyiv Theological Academy, Moscow, St. Petersburg, the Vatican, the Orthodox Monastery of St. Catherine, and the Orthodox Greek Patriarchate in Jerusalem, where the illuminated manuscript Adorer (1662) of "humble Gavril Tadić" was recently found.
+At a peace conference in Paris in 1920, a question was raised by Serbian delegates about the administration of Serbian shrines in Palestine.

 The monastery celebrated the feast of the Holy Archangel as its glory, and that is the glory of Nemanjić.
 It was all made of hewn stone, as was the floor.
 There was next to the church, many buildings and cells of monks, a lot of water, and a large fence wall.
 In the 19th century, there were three honorary thrones in the temple: the middle one - dedicated to the Holy Archangels, the right one - to St. John Chrysostom, and the left one - to St. Nicholas.

 Many church dignitaries, patriarchs, monks, pious citizens went on a pilgrimage to Jerusalem and the monastery of the Archangels Michael and Gabriel.
 Among them, in addition to Nemanjići and other Serbian rulers were Patriarch Arsenije III Crnojević (1683), who presented the monastery with the Gospel in the Old Slavonic language, Metropolitan Mihailo of Belgrade (1883), Patriarch German (1959), and Patriarch Pavle of Serbia (1994).
 Many Serbian dignitaries, monks, and pious citizens still visit the monastery today.

-Historian Antoninije Vučetić (1845-1931) stated that the monastery fell into disrepair due to a plague.